-Rule 39: Return of Inmates for Forfeiture Proceedings
+RULE 39.
+Return of Inmates for Forfeiture Proceedings

-- (A) In all actions involving the statutory forfeiture of United States currency, real property or personal property, every person or persons from whom the property was seized, or who otherwise states a claim for the property, shall have the right to be present at any hearing in respect of such forfeiture.
-In the event such person or persons are incarcerated, the judge or magistrate before whom the matter is pending shall order the return of the incarcerated person(s) for the hearing.
-No forfeiture shall be held in that person's absence unless that person waives the right to attend. - (B) The costs of transporting and housing of persons returned to Hamilton County pursuant to division (A) of this rule shall be calculated by the Sheriff and certified to the Court.
+- (A) In all actions involving the statutory forfeiture of United States currency, real property or personal property, every person or persons from whom the property was seized, or who otherwise states a claim for the property, shall have the right to be present at any hearing in respect of such forfeiture either electronically or in person.
+In the event such person or persons are incarcerated in an Ohio Correctional Facility, the Judge or Magistrate before whom the matter is pending shall order the return of the incarcerated person(s) for the hearing.
+No forfeiture shall be held in that person's absence unless that person waives the right to attend, or when the case is proceeding under Ohio Revised Code 2981.05(A). - (B) The cost of transporting and housing of persons returned to Hamilton County pursuant to division (A) of this rule shall be calculated by the Sheriff and certified to the Court.
 The Court shall order said costs to be paid to the Sheriff from the proceeds of any United States currency, real property or personal property forfeited.
-These costs shall be paid before the remaining proceeds are distributed to the law enforcement agency or agencies.
+Those costs shall be paid before the remaining any proceeds are distributed to the law enforcement agency or agencies.

-This Rule to be effective August 2, 1999, and until further order of the Court.
+This Rule to be (eEffective August 2, 1999), and until further order of the Court.

-Rule 40: No Expungement Or Sealing The Record During Appeal
+RULE 40.
+No Expungement or Sealing of the Record During Appeal [RESERVED]

 Any person filing to have his/her criminal case expunged or sealed must first pay to the Clerk of Courts all outstanding court costs that have been incurred by the person for whom the case is to be expunged or sealed.
-Further, a person on probation may not be discharged from probation until all costs have been settled to the satisfaction of Clerk of Courts, or waived by the Court.
+Further, a person on probation may not be discharged from probation until all costs have been settled to the satisfaction of the Clerk of Courts, or waived by the Court.